-These are those kinds of questions that do not have to be prepared beforehand.
+These are those kind of questions that do not have to be prepared beforehand.
 For instance: "What does somebody else think?"
 You do not have to write that down ahead of time.
 Such questions are very useful in stimulating further discussion and increasing the worth of your prepared questions.

-B. Prepared Questions
+B. Questions

 Secondly there are questions that the coach must prepare in advance.
 These are the majority of questions, and they are based on the content of your lesson.
 We are going to talk about this category of questions that we need to prepare.
 Remember these questions need to be prepared at home, in advance, before the lesson.
+The CBLT-representative wants to see them in writing some day.